OmkarMetri/Instacart-Market-Basket-Analysis/README.md

 These files specify which products were purchased in each order. order_products_prior.csv contains previous order contents for all customers. 'reordered' indicates that the customer has a previous order that contains the product.
 Note that some orders will have no reordered items.

 ### orders.csv
 This file tells to which set (prior, train, test) an order belongs.
 You are predicting reordered items only for the test set orders. 'order_dow' is the day of week.

-#### Note: Look into exploratory_analysis(1 & 2) for basic understanding and visualization to realise the market trends.

-## Customer Segmentation
-Customer segmenetation to classify customers according to their different purchases.
-Since there are thousands of products in the dataset, we will rely on aisles, which represent categories of products.